5 Ways to Maintain Boundaries During the Holidays

 What are Boundaries?

 Setting boundaries is your way of looking out for yourself.
 Think of a boundary like a pause button.
-It's not an impenetrable wall or rudeness or selfishness.
+It's not an impenetrable wall, rudeness, or selfishness.
 Boundaries are a way to help you say "no, that's enough" when you need to say it most.

 Imagine a person, Glenn, arriving at a family thanksgiving meal: their mom is asking when she'll be getting grandkids while Glenn's cousin is asking for money and Glenn's phone keeps buzzing with work emails.
 All the while, the family dog keeps jumping on Glenn's leg.